tuvus/iowa-systems/README.md

 #### Simulation Settings Panel
 To change the size or calculations press the "SimulationSettings" button.
 This will open up a new panel.
+* The "SimulationSpeed" input field determines the time that each calculation represents.
+A faster speed does less calculations reletive to the simulation time, this allows the simulation to cover more time without require more prossesing power.
+A lower speed does more calculations reletive to the simulation time, this allows the simulation to be more accurate.
 * The "EarthSize" slider determines the size of the Earth.
 * The "GraphRefreshRate" slider determines how quickly the graph refreshes in simulation time.
 * The "SunRotationEffect" toggle toggles between plant growth modes.
 See "Growth and SunRotationEffect" below for more details.